 Check out the pros and cons of these physical budgeting systems:

-- Physically seeing and handling your money gives you a better daily grasp on how much you’re spending.
+- Physically seeing and handling your money gives you a better daily grasp of how much you're spending.

 - You won't be able to spend more than you have.

 - Your spending mistakes will teach you to live with less rather than rolling over into future debt.

 - It's time and labour-intensive.

 - For best results, you'll both need to use it.

 - You'll miss out on the reward points many credit cards offer—but you might save more than they'd offer like cash back anyway.

 Digital systems to manage your money are great for couples that manage life well with technology.

 In fact, according to Pew Research Center, 51 per cent of adults already bank online, and 35 per cent of cell phone owners bank using their mobile phones.
 Is this you two?